Become a Partner in this ministry!

 ROSH HaSHANAH – Hebrew for “HEAD OF THE YEAR” or “NEW YEAR” - JEWISH NEW YEAR.

-From sundown September 28, to sundown September 30, 2011 Jewish people worldwide will observe Rosh HaShanah, one of their most important holidays.
+From sundown Wednesday, September 4, to sundown on Friday, September 6, 2013 Jewish people worldwide will observe Rosh HaShanah, one of their most important holidays.
 This is Tishri 1 and 2 in the Jewish calendar.
 Jewish people believe that this is their New Year, but actually it is not referred to as “Rosh HaShanah” in Vayyiqra (Leviticus) 23:24 and Bemidbar (Numbers) 29:1 from which it is taken.
 Rather, it is referred to as “a memorial (or day) of blowing of trumpets.”
 The name “New Year” is not found in the Hebrew Scriptures, and in only one place do the Hebrew words “Rosh HaShanah” occur – Yechezqel (Ezekiel) 40:1.
 Here it is translated as “beginning of the year.”

 The Talmud, the foremost Jewish commentary, says that three books are opened before God on Rosh HaShanah.
 For the coming New Year, the names of the righteous are immediately inscribed in the Book of Life, the wicked are inscribed in the book of death, and the names of those Jewish people who are neither very wicked nor very righteous are inscribed in the third book.
 This intermediate group of Jewish people have a chance to repent and make things right with God during the 10 days between Rosh HaShanah and Yom Kippur so that their sins will be forgiven on Yom Kippur.
 One of the ways they do this is by asking forgiveness of those whom they have wronged during the year.
 They believe God will not forgive them on Yom Kippur if they have not sought the forgiveness of the ones whom they have wronged – very Scriptural!